Results in discoverE

 How can I filter my results?

 Because discoverE indexes such a vast amount of information, searches sometimes return a large number of results.
-To filter search results, use the facets listed on the far left of each search results screen.
+To filter search results, use the facets (attributes that describe the item, including its title, author, and date of publication) listed on the far left of each search results screen.

 - Also notice that discoverE often suggests possible new searches at the bottom of the Refine My Results area.